SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 #### Morphia compatibility
-When upgrading a service from 2.x.x a set of converters is provided to stay compatible with a database that was initialised with Morphia.
+When upgrading a service from 2.x.x a set of converters is provided to stay compatible with a database that was initialized with Morphia.
 To enable these converters, `.withMorphiaCompatibility()` can be used when building the SpringDataMongoBundle.

 ```java